INVALS: A Forward Looking Inventory Allocation System: Proposed Solution

 The greedy algorithm for the optimal set determination problem measure the computational complexity in terms of the number of calls to a \textit{value oracle} \cite{Buchbinder2017, Kuhnle2019, Sakaue2020}.
 Given the store-trailer mapping set $\X$, a \textit{value oracle} is a system or an algorithm to compute the value of the submodular function $g(\X)$ in~\eqref{problem:linear_program}.
 As the greedy algorithm and its variants require repeated evaluation of the incremental gain, \textit{value oracle} is used multiple times in the set selection process.
-For the solution of our objective in~\eqref{eq:objective} using the stochastic greedy algorithm, the \textit{value oracle} must solve the optimal item allocation problem $\mathbb{P}_1$~\eqref{problem:linear_program}, an instance of LP, once for every candidate store $k$ in the random store set $\J^n$ across multiple iterations $n$, and hence can take significant amount of time for a large scale supply chain network involving millions of decision variables in $\D$.
-In this section, we propose to solve the item allocation problem by transforming it to an instance of COT~\cite{Korman2015}, for which the a fast, good quality solution can be obtained via DRM~\cite{Wu2022}. \begin{theorem} Let $P_{ij}^t = \alpha[t] q_{ij}^t$ represent the profit for unit allocation of item $i$ to $j^{th}$ on day $t$.
+For the solution of our objective in~\eqref{eq:objective} using the stochastic greedy algorithm, the \textit{value oracle} must solve the optimal item allocation problem $\mathbb{P}_1$ in ~\eqref{problem:linear_program}, an instance of LP, once for every candidate store $k$ in the random store set $\J^n$ across multiple iterations $n$.
+Repeatedly solving multiple instances of LP can take significant amount of time for a large scale supply chain network involving millions of decision variables in $\D$.
+In this section, we propose to solve the item allocation problem by transforming it to an instance of COT~\cite{Korman2015}, for which the a fast, good quality approximate solution can be obtained via DRM~\cite{Wu2022}.

+\begin{theorem} Let $P_{ij}^t = \alpha[t] q_{ij}^t$ represent the profit for unit allocation of item $i$ to $j^{th}$ on day $t$.
 Denote $M_j=Mx_j$ as the maximum possible allocation to store $j$ for the current number of assigned trailers $x_j$.
 By adding pseudo items and pseudo stores to produce the super-sets $\tilde{\I} \supset I$, and $\tilde{J} \supset J$, and creation of pseudo item inventories $S_i$, max store allocations $M_j$, demands $D_{ij}^t$ and profits $P_{ij}^t$ corresponding to these pseudo items and stores, the LP instance in \eqref{problem:linear_program} can be reduced to an instance of COT:

 subject to the constraints: